microsoft/semantic-kernel/python/semantic_kernel/core_plugins/sessions_python_tool/README.md

 Instead of hard-coding a well-formatted Python code string, you may use automatic function calling inside of SK and allow the model to form the Python and call the plugin.

-The authentication callback may be handled as follows:
+The authentication callback must return a valid token for the session pool.
+One possible way of doing this with a `DefaultAzureCredential` is as follows:

 ```python
 async def auth_callback() -> str: